• Skip to primary navigation

 These tips are a little past prime, but you could still use them for syrup, or pureeing in a blender.

 Spruce tips have a fantastic shelf life.
-Picked fresh and cooled immediately, they can last for multiple months in the cooler under refrigeration at a restaurant.
-Home refrigerators dry foods out faster than commercial refrigeration units, so you want to be extra careful to keep them in a damp environment.
+Picked fresh and cooled, they can last for multiple months under refrigeration at a restaurant, or a few weeks at home.

-I like to store them in a plastic bag with a couple holes punched in it for them to breathe, along with a damp paper towel or two to help hold in moisture.
-If you'll be keeping the tips for a month or longer, make sure to change the towel every week or so.
-Spruce tips can also be frozen, and used for my ice cream and syrup recipe below at the bottom of this post.
+I store spruce tips in a plastic bag with a damp paper towel to help hold in moisture.
+If you'll be keeping the tips for a month or longer, make sure to keep an eye on them as they can mold.
+They can also be frozen, and used for my ice cream and syrup recipe below at the bottom of this post.

 • "Cooking" with spruce tips is misleading as I rarely, if ever cook them using heat since they lose their vibrant color.
 Think of them as an herb you would use raw.
 When I cook with spruce tips, I usually add them raw to salads or sprinkle over vegetable dishes.